Last month, I declared month 48 was going to be all about getting back to my travel roots? Did I manage it? Did I ever!

 Then, Madrid, where I’ll be investigating if it could be a potential long-term base for me.
 I was pretty certain the answer would be yes until I saw it would most likely be 40 degrees for our entire six week stay.
 Now I’m kind of dreading it.

-I’ll be spending most of my time in Madrid either working on the marketing of my book or having panic attacks in the corner, but hopefully I’ll be able to fit in a day-ish trip up to Andorra at some point.
+I’ll be spending most of my time in Madrid either working or exploring, but hopefully I’ll be able to fit in a day-ish trip up to Andorra at some point.

 At the end of the month, I’ll be flying to my beloved Slovenia — my favourite country in Europe!
 Slovenia was the second country I visited on this trip and I wrote such a glowing report that my parents are going to be visiting for my mum’s birthday.
 Never one to turn down a few days in Ljubljana and Bled, I’ll be meeting up with them for their visit.